trobs98/login_library/server/README.md

 # Server

-This section will describe how the server API works, how the server is structured and how to setup the server
+This section will describe how to setup the server and how to work the server API

 ## Setup - WSL2 - Ubuntu